 Brunch at Juniper

 My friend Kristin organized an epic media brunch tasting at Juniper.
 It’s not often you get to spend a couple of hours with your foodie friends and get to try every brunch menu item available at the restaurant.
+(You know I love my brunch.)
 It felt like our version of an amusement park!
 As beautiful plates rolled out and lens caps were snapped off their cameras, my friends all entered their state of flow as they styled their shots.
 There were popping of yolks, walking plates off to scenic backdrops, taking turns being hand models, and stealing strategic small bites.
 I am so thankful I’ve found a group of like-minded peers who don’t mind eating cold food!

 My favorite bite was the Potato Puffs.
 Have I told you how much I love tater tots?
 If I see tater tots, I must order.
 In college, I’ve had many meals of just tots and mustard.
 Now that I have a more mature grasp on food in comparison to my early twenties, I can appreciate a sophisticated spin on this classic comfort snack.
-These Potato Puffs were velvety whipped version of my collegiate favorite.
+These Potato Puffs were a velvety whipped version of my collegiate favorite.

 One last thing about my tater tot obsession.
 When I was a kid, I wanted to open a restaurant and call it House of Spud.
 That was how much I loved potatoes in general.
 So there’s my full disclosure on my potato bias.
 What almost tied for my favorite dish was the Lamb Frico.
 A potato pancake dish with fontina, a fried egg, and créme fraîche, and gremolata.